-As a child, Adi also participated in West African Dance, as a member of the Watoto Uhuru Dancers in Decatur, GA.
+As a child, Adi also participated in West African Dance, as a member of the Watoto Uhuru Dancers.
 After nearly a decade of separation, she was reintroduced to West African dance in 2010 and embedded in a community full of creative inspiration.
 The rhythms, movement, culture, community, and colorful garments immediately drew her in and lit the flame that would soon after be called Aya Donna.

 With fabric as the medium, Aya Donna is an ever expanding product line of unique handmade items.
 "Aya" originally comes from the Adinkra symbol representing both strength and creativity.
 It also has multiple meanings in other languages; in Japanese it means design, colorful, or beautiful; in Hebrew it means to fly; in Arabic it means wonderful, amazing, miracle; and in Turkish Aya means goodness.
 "Donna," comes from the Italian phrase Bella Donna for beautiful woman or "oh how pretty."
 Together, the name Aya Donna represents a uniquely creative infusion of a classy, trendy, appeal while expressing a dynamic essence of cultural creativity.

 Uniquely Creative - Culturally Inspired

 "Aya Donna is beautiful, unique African fashion that makes me feel beautiful when I wear them.
 Aya Donna keeps me looking great whether at work or play!!!"